lotusify/One-UI-Optimization-Script/readme.md

 ~~~
 # Run the script
 Before running script, please download this repo and extract file, then go to folder One-UI-Optimization-Script
- Then, just run the script according to your os.
+ Then, just run the script according to your OS.
 For running directly on android, please refer [this](#Termux)

 # Windows
 On Windows, right click on adbdebloat.bat and click Run as administator